-- Unless otherwise noted in this policy, for organizations located in the County: - (1) the cost sharing formula for capital and emergency funding is: - (a) up to a 50% contribution from the County; and - a minimum of 50% funding being provided from the facility organization. (b) - (2) Operational and community enhancement funding is non-matching. - Unless otherwise noted in this policy, for organizations located in neighbouring municipalities: - (1) the cost sharing formula for capital and emergency funding is: - (a) up to a 25% contribution from the County; and
+- 35 Unless otherwise noted in this policy, for organizations located in the County - (1) the cost sharing formula for capital and emergency funding is - (a) up to a 50% contribution from the County; and - (b) a minimum of 50% funding provided from the organization. - (2) Operational and community enhancement funding is non-matching. - 36 Unless otherwise noted in this policy, for organizations located in neighbouring municipalities - (1) the cost sharing formula for capital and emergency funding is - up to a 25% contribution from the County; and (a)

-- up to 25% from the neighbouring municipality where the organization resides; and - (b) a minimum of 50% 75% funding provided from the organization. - (2) Operational funding requires matching, with the neighbouring municipality organization providing a minimum 50% matching contribution. - Community enhancement funding is matching.
-(3) - The County permits organizations to apply volunteer hours to their funding contribution portion, up to a maximum of 50% of their matching contribution, on the capital project where funding is being requested. - 36 38 Grant funding cannot be used to match funds from other County cost-sharing grant programs.
+- (b) a minimum of 75% funding provided from the organization. - (2) Operational funding requires matching, with the organization providing a minimum 50% matching contribution. - (3) Community enhancement funding is matching. - 37 The County permits organizations to apply volunteer hours to their funding contribution portion, up to a maximum of 50% of their matching contribution, on the capital project where funding is being requested. - 38 Grant funding cannot be used to match funds from other County cost-sharing grant programs.